 Nowadays, most people know Jenna Bush Hager as the Today cohost who replaced Kathie Lee Gifford.
 Others first think of her as a former first daughter when her dad, George W. Bush was president.
 But did you know Jenna actually started her career working as a teacher’s aide?
 Scroll down to find out Jenna’s salary, meet her daughters, and learn more interesting facts about the star!

 She was a teacher’s aide in Washington DC

-Jenna, 37, worked at Elsie Whitlow Stokes Community Freedom Public Charter School for a year and a half back in the mid-2000s before taking a leave of absence in the summer of 2006 to participate in an internship for UNICEF’s Educational Policy Department in Latin America, during which she worked in a shelter.
-“It’s the most important job there is other an being a parent,” Jenna previously said of being a teacher.
+Jenna worked at Elsie Whitlow Stokes Community Freedom Public Charter School for a year and a half back in the mid-2000s before taking a leave of absence in the summer of 2006 to participate in an internship for UNICEF’s Educational Policy Department in Latin America, during which she worked in a shelter.
+“It’s the most important job there is other than being a parent,” Jenna previously said of being a teacher.

 Her Today salary and net worth are seriously impressive

 Jenna joined the Today staff back in 2009 as a correspondent who’d contribute once-a-month stories focused on education.
 “It wasn’t something I’d always dreamed to do.
 But I think one of the most important things in life is to be open-minded and to be open-minded for change,” she said at the time.
 “I hope to focus on what I’m passionate about because I think I’d do the best job on them — education, urban education, women and children’s issues, and literacy.”